KrailOrg/krail/docs/tutorial01.md

 Notice that we override ```servletModule()``` to let Guice know about our ```TutorialServletModule```

 #### Create web.xml
-Create a web.xml file in src/main/webapp/WEB-INF - note that the listener refers to our ```BindingManager.```  This could be the only xml you will use for the entire project
+- Create a new directory, src/main/webapp/WEB-INF
+- Then create a *web.xml* file.
+Note that the listener refers to our ```BindingManager.```  This could be the only xml you will use for the entire project

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>